InterAct-VideoQA/InterAct-VideoQA.github.io/InterActVideoQA/README.md

-# eTraM
+# InterAct-VideoQA
-This project contains the source code for the [eTraM website](https://eventbasedvision.github.io/eTraM).
+This project contains the source code for the [InterAct-VideoQA](https://interact-videoqa.github.io/InterActVideoQA/).

 # Cite
 If you find eTraM useful for your work please cite: